About Balance for Busy Brains

 What you’ll find here

-Who's that little doodle?
+Who's the little doodle?

 She represents the imperfect side of things: the imposter syndrome, the decision fatigue, the scattered thoughts, and the “I should’ve done this yesterday” voice.